dipscope/TypeManager.TS/README.md

 }
 ```

 With this any value which can be converted to `String` will be converted properly.
 Such behaviour works for other built in serializers and supported for custom ones.
 By default implicit conversion is turned off.
-You can enable it using `UseImplicitConversion` decorator per type and property or enable globally using `TypeManager` configure method.
+You can enable it using `useImplicitConversion` option per type and property or enable globally using `TypeManager` configure method.

 ## Defining configuration manually